H-1B-dependent employer: (C) Recruitment and Hiring

 Prior to filing any petition for a H-1B nonimmigrant pursuant to the application, the employer took or will take good faith steps to meet industry-wide standards to recruit US workers for the job for which the nonimmigrant is sought, offering compensation at least as great as that required to be offered to the non-immigrant.
 The employer will (has) offer(ed) the job to an equally or better qualified US worker.

 Ordinary LCAs do not require any attestation to demonstrate good-faith effort to hire a United States.
-In this respect, ordinary LCAs differ from labor certification, which requires evidence of good-faith effort to recruit US workers.
+In this respect, ordinary LCAs differ from Permanent Labor Certification, which requires evidence of good-faith effort to recruit US workers.
 However, even with these additional attestations, the requirements faced by LCA are less onerous than those for labor certification.
 One key difference is that whereas labor certification requires waiting for several months to try to hire for the specific position, the attestations on LCAs only require one to meet industry-wide general hiring standards.